 Luke is a Partner with EY in their advisory business focussed on Digital and Technology transformation in Federal Government.
 He has a professional background that spans both management consulting and as a CIO in an ASX50 company.
 Luke is a husband and father, a passionate triathlete and coach and is strongly committed to a mentally healthy Australia and believes that research and awareness are two of the pillars to this goal.

 Dorothy is a Director of Forrest Hotel and Apartments.
 She is a passionate advocate for Canberra and has loved seeing our city evolve into the innovative and amazing place it is today.
 Dorothy loves people and their stories.
 She enjoys connecting people and believes in strong and supportive communities especially around mental health.
 She is involved with many local and regional associations including the Design Canberra Marketing think tank, and CIT Business Tourism and Industry Advisory Council.

 Helen is Director of the Black Dog Institute and a Professor of Mental Health at the University of New South Wales, a NHMRC John Cade Research Fellow, a member of the Academy of Social Sciences and former President of the Australasian Society for Psychiatric Research.
 She is renowned for her research into suicide prevention, depression and anxiety.

-Adam is Director of Video at NewsDNA (News Corp) and was the man behind top-rating television shows such as Sunrise and The Morning Show.
+Adam is Head of Video at Media Holding Group and serves as Executive Producer at the Australian Academy of Science.
+He was the man behind top-rating television shows such as Sunrise and The Morning Show.
 He wrote about his struggle with bipolar for Melbourne University Publishing in the book Brekky Central.